NeCTAR-RC/tutorials/_launching-virtual-machines/06-next-steps.md

 Upon successful launch your Nectar dashboard shows an active running instance on the instances page.
 Your instance now has an IP address.

 **Cloud Starter**
 Congratulations.
 You've completed a Launch.
 Your first?
 Now what?
-{: .callout-warning}

-Our next tutorial will show you how to connect to your instance using `ssh` and terminal software.
+Our next tutorial will show you how to connect to your instance using `ssh` and terminal software. <br/>Continue with the [Cloud Starter Series](/cloud-starter/02-tutorials)
+{: .callout-success}